Transformation Functions

 Requests through CTransformationRequest()

-This function allows you to send data to the transformation through $args and get data from the C transformation through $returnData.
+This function lets you send data to the transformation through $args and get data from the C transformation through $returnData.
 The related transformation function OnRequest() must be implemented to use the CTransformationRequest() function.
-The OnRequest() function may implement any arbitrary behavior, such as setting or getting global variables within the transformation.
+The OnRequest() function might implement any arbitrary behavior, such as setting or getting global variables within the transformation.

 The $args and $returnData are each limited to up to 128 values.